 On this trip to Sri Lanka, I landed in Sri Lanka on the same day as Mahinda has landed – full moon day of June.
 I saw serendipity in this and climbed the hill.
 Unless you are a believer in Buddhism, you can avoid it to save some energy for the other sites.
 However, it is a great place to see sunset, sunrise and a bird’s eye view of the sacred city of Anuradhapura.

-Brief history of Anuradhapura
+The brief history of Anuradhapura

 Archaeological records date the city back to 10th BCE.
 However, Sri Lanka’s oldest text Mahavamsa states that Anuradhapura was the first capital of Sri Lanka dating back to 5th BCE.
 It was planned and built by King Pandukhabaya.
-It gained prominence in the time of King Devanampiya Tissa in 3rd BCE – period that coincides with the advent of Buddhism on the island of Sri Lanka.
+It gained prominence in the time of King Devanampiya Tissa in 3rd BCE – the period that coincides with the advent of Buddhism on the island of Sri Lanka.

 King Tissa developed Anuradhapura with inland agriculture through a network of canals and lakes.
 Some of them continue to be in use till date.